gondaimgano/fish-under-a-pond/README.md

 # fish-under-a-pond
-I had fun do this.
+I had fun doing this.
 Thank you for the opportunity!
 Android and Kotlin wow!

 This app focuses on retrieving a consuming a json query via a https link.